 Edit mode is the original AI Developer module.
-To use Edit mode, update Lingma to version 2.5.0 or later in VS Code and JetBrains IDEs.
+To use Edit mode, update Lingma to V2.5.0 or later in VS Code and JetBrains IDEs.

 Edit mode offers the following core capabilities:

-Make good use of the snapshot feature: If AI-generated content does not meet expectations or if your requirements change, use the snapshot feature to revert to previous chat turns and code changes.
-Continue your chat from there.
+Utilize the snapshot feature: If the AI-generated content does not meet your expectations, or your requirements change, use the snapshot feature to revert to previous conversation steps and code states.
+This allows you to iterate and refine your requests.

 File-level unit test generation (UnitTest)